-This teaching is a highly personalized account—a small part of my complete life story—sharing with you about how Jesus and the Holy Spirit converted me and first “called” and “commissioned” me to be a teacher of the Bible and related subjects, and how throughout my lifetime He has equipped me to teach.
+This teaching is a highly personalized account—a small part of my complete life story—sharing with you about how Jesus and Holy Spirit graciously gave me a second birth and first “called” and “commissioned” me to be a teacher of the Bible and related subjects, and how throughout my lifetime Jesus has equipped me to teach.
 And, I will share with you some personal matters about my lifelong teaching experiences.
 I hope it proves to be an inspirational story. . . .

 Okay, here we go.
 Let’s start almost at the very beginning.
-I grew up like most young boys in USAmerica, not having a clue about what I wanted to do in my adult life—except maybe the usual . . . to be a fireman, policeman, or cowboy.
+I grew up like most young boys in USAmerica around the time of WWII, not having a clue about what I wanted to do in my adult life—except maybe the usual . . . to be a soldier, fighter pilot, fireman, policeman, or cowboy.
 But really no clue whatsoever.
-I graduated high school at age 17 and a few months after that was given a choice to be sent either to the state “Reform School” for a few years or join the military for a few years.
+I graduated high school at age 17, and a few months after that was given a choice to be sent either to the state “Reform School” for a few years or join the military for a few years.
 I won’t bother you with the details about why I faced those particular choices.

 I was just smart enough to realize that Reform School didn’t seem like the best choice of the two.
-The Air Force recruiting office was a few doors down the street from the apartment where I lived, so I just walked in there one mild September day after my June high school graduation and signed up for a four-year tour in the Air Force—still not having any clue about what I wanted to do with my life.
-I was in the Air Force back before they even had airplanes.
-Just joking . . .
+The Armed Forces recruiting office was a few doors down the street from the apartment where I lived, so I just walked in there one mild September day after my June high school graduation and signed up for a four-year tour in the military—still not having any clue about what I wanted to do with my life.

-Many “mysterious” and uncanny happenings—”God moments”—occurred during about a six-month period leading up to my conversion-event.
+Many “mysterious” and uncanny happenings—”God moments”—occurred during about a six-month period leading up to my second birth event.
 As a result of those previous God moments, one day while standing in the shower of the barracks where I lived, I shouted out into thin air: “God, damn you, if you really are real, then make yourself real to me!”
 (Forgive the language, but those were my exact words.)
-Dear reader, that was my “conversion” experience; that was the atomic moment in time in which I was born again as a new creation in Jesus.
-At that precise moment in time, the Living Lord Jesus came to take up permanent residence inside me in the “form” of the Holy Spirit, His “unbodied other Self,” and He has been living inside me ever since that moment!
+Dear reader, that was my “conversion” experience; that was the nanosecond in time in which I was born again as a new creation in Jesus.
+At that precise moment in time, the Living Lord Jesus came to take up permanent residence inside me in his “unbodied form” of Holy Spirit, His “unbodied other Self,” and He has been living inside me ever since that moment!
 But, as usual with me at the time it happened, again I had no clue about what to do next or about what the future held for me.